alinemati45/r_shinny_app_CKD/txt/model.md

 #### The Model:

-Let's run a logistic regression.
-Which of the following independent variables do you want to include to estimate the effect on Class? <br/>
+Let us begin by doing a logistic regression. <br/>

+Which of the following independent variables should you add in order to obtain an estimate of the influence of Class? <br/>

-Let's pick Pus Cell and display the result?
+How about we choose Pus Cell and present the result?